iamshishirgaire/IOE-Syllabus-Data/faculties/computer/7sem/computer_network.md

-## Syllabus: Computer Network and Security (CNS)

-<p align="center"> <font size="+2"><strong>Computer Network and Security (CNS) </strong></font></p>

-**Course Objective**: To understand the concepts of computer networking, functions of different layers and protocols, and know the idea of IPV6 and security.
-Notes of various chapters of Computer Network compiled by teachers from IOE can be accessed from posts tagged under Computer Network.

 **1. Introduction to Computer Network (5 hours)**
   * 1.1 Uses of Computer Network
   * 1.2 Networking model client/server, p2p, active network